publiccodenet/about/contributor-guides/for-individuals.md

 Outlined below are some ways you can help.
 Please note that this project is released with a [Contributor Code of Conduct](../CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.
-Please be lovely to all other community members.
+Please be lovely to all other community members! :heart: :rainbow:

 ### Contribute to open issues